Dorothy Fuldheim: Television career

 Fuldheim, recognizable for her fiery red hair, was known for her sometimes controversial opinions.
 She was not shy about supporting unpopular causes, nor in voicing her opposition if she disagreed with a guest.
 On one program, she interviewed 1960s activist Jerry Rubin about his book Do It.
-In the interview, Jerry Rubin started to quiz Fuldheim, asking her if she drank.
+In the interview, Rubin started to quiz Fuldheim, asking her if she drank.
 Fuldheim said, "I have the damn best liver in Cleveland."
 He then took a picture of a nude woman and showed it to her.
 Fuldheim responded by asking Rubin, "How is [the photo] germane to the topic?"
 He then referred to the police as "pigs" and offended Fuldheim, who replied, "I've got a shock for you.
-Some of my friends are policemen".
-Rubin then muttered "Well, I've got a shock for you.
-I'm good friends with the Black Panthers."
+I'm very friendly with policemen.".
+Rubin then said "Well, I've got a shock for you.
+I'm very friendly with the Black Panther Party."
 At which, Fuldheim threw his book and kicked Rubin off the set saying "Out!
 Stop the interview" as the cameras rolled.

 At times, Fuldheim could offend some members of her audience.
 A month after ejecting Rubin from her television show, she found herself in the controversial hotseat.
 On May 4, 1970, while live on the air, Fuldheim made the following statement regarding the actions of the Ohio National Guard during the Kent State shootings, "What is wrong with our country?
 We're killing our own children."
 Due to her reference to the shooting of the four students as murder, there were numerous calls from viewers for Fuldheim to resign from her position at WEWS.
 However, she had the backing of station management and did not resign.
+Also controversial was her insistence, sharing the stage on The Tonight Show Starring Johnny Carson with comedian Richard Pryor in 1978, that in America there were no people who lived on the streets or children who starved.

 In 1980, Fuldheim was inducted in the Ohio Women's Hall of Fame and covered major 1980s events: She traveled to London to cover the 1981 royal wedding of Prince Charles and Lady Diana Spencer, the funeral of assassinated Egyptian president Anwar Sadat and to Northern Ireland to interview the family of IRA hunger striker Bobby Sands.